Healing Resources for Child Sexual Abuse Survivors:Building Your Support Network

 It can be easy to become so focused on the person you’re supporting that you neglect your own needs.
 Remember that your self-care is important, and that in order to uplift and empower others, you have to also replenish yourself.
 This might include setting certain boundaries with the survivor in your life.
 For instance, if you feel too emotionally exhausted to offer support during a specific moment, you might instead ask that the two of you reconnect at a different time.

 We have created a resource that is designed especially for you as a supporter to become more educated about the impacts of sexual abuse and that can offer guidance in your relationships with those in your life who have been abused.
-Take a look at our free Support Hope book.

 How to Respond When Someone Discloses Past Abuse